DaleMargel/SParser/Readme.md

 	parse(expr,"ABAB"); // returns true
 	parse(expr,"ABBA"); // returns false
 ```

+The parse function can reasonably fail and will return true or false.
+There is no elaborate error reporting at this time.

+Internally, the parser will try to match the rule structure to the text provided.
+The parse is considered successful when a path through the rules can be found that consumes exactly the text provided to be parsed.
+For any rules that have actions, the actions are collected and executed once the parsing has successfully completed.

 ## Syntax
 The rule syntax is a modified BNF that has been tweaked to make it easier to use.
 Generally speaking: